-The pain and underlying discomfort between shoulder blades can be relieved with certain non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin IB, Advil).
-Steroid pills and injections can also be given for managing pain and inflammation.
+Pain and discomfort between the shoulder blades can be relieved with certain non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, but these shouldn’t be a long-term solution.

-If the scapula pain is caused by an operatable injury and is extremely painful for the patient, the doctor may recommend surgery.
+If the scapula pain is caused by an injury that doesn’t respond to conservative treatments, then the doctor may recommend surgery.
 During the surgical procedure, tendons in the shoulders or upper back are repaired, and scar tissues are removed.
 About 90% of patients with scapula pain respond well to non-surgical options, such as medication, rest, and exercise, says the American Academy of Orthopaedic Surgeons.

 If the scapula pain is caused by an injury or overuse of the shoulder joints and muscles, physical or massage therapy can help.